 Made with basic pantry staples, this Homemade Vegan Burger Sauce is an easy dairy-free alternative.
 Perfect if you want to avoid refined oils and know exactly what goes into your sauce.

 It starts with some soaked cashew nuts, which you only have to soak for 10 minutes in boiling water.
 This softens them up so that they blend smoothly with the other ingredients.

-I find it easiest to make the burger sauce with my stick mixer.
+I find it easiest to make the burger sauce with my immersion blender, also known as a stick mixer or hand blender.
 It’s perfect for blending small quantities of ingredients and gives you more flexibility to move the blade around to make sure everything is well blended.
 I also make my Parsley Pine Nut Pesto this way.

-If you don’t have a stick mixer, you could blend it up in a small food processor.
+If you don’t have a an immersion blender, you could blend it up in a small food processor.
 It would need to be a small food processor though, since the recipe quantities are small.

 The recipe gives quite a thick sauce, which you can dollop over salads, add to a burger or sandwich or serve as a dip.
 It’s versatile!

 If you want a thinner sauce, you can simply add a little more water until you reach your desired consistency.